Addressing Tutorial

 Notes:

-The bridge B connects two parts of the same subnet.
-Such a topology is not supported by netlab IP address pools unless you use VLAN configuration module; you have to use the same static prefix on both links.
+• The bridge B connects two parts of the same subnet. netlab IPAM implementation does not support such a topology unless you use VLAN configuration module.
+You must use the same static prefix on both links to make the above example work.